 Australian visa requirements include purchasing their government's health insurance referred to as OSHC.
 (Note: students will also be required to purchase OSU's study abroad insurance.)

-Applicants are notified via e-mail if/when their applications are approved and further instructions are given
+Applicants are notified via e-mail if/when their applications are approved, and they'll receive further instructions.

 UTS pre-departure information

 Austria, Vienna | Vienna University of Business Economics (WU):